-The wrinkled heart bullying activity for kids (crumpled paper activity) is a powerful lesson every child needs to participate in to understand the lasting effects of bullying.
+The wrinkled heart activity or crumpled paper activity is a powerful lesson every child needs to participate in to understand the lasting effects of bullying.

 This simple activity is a valuable friendship lesson that shows students how difficult a wrinkled heart is to mend!

 Who could imagine that a single sheet of scrunched up paper could be so effective in demonstrating the devastating impact unkind words and actions can have on students?

 The crumpled heart activity is a powerful low-prep friendship activity that's quick and easy for teachers as it just uses some scrunched up paper or a wrinkled heart.
 It's a big hit with elementary and middle school students but can be adapted to be used with kids of any age.